 Which of these is the correct order as to how the walkers finished their day?
-William finished his poem.
+William finished his William finished his They went for a walk. poem.
 They had poem.
 They went for a They had dinner. dinner.
 They went for walk.
 They had dinner.
-William finished his a walk. poem.
+William finished h William finished his a walk.

 Despite this being a non-fiction piece of writing, the writer has used a number of descriptive techniques.
 Select one quotation that you would consider to be descriptive and explain how the language used has been used for effect.
 200 word challenge: The writer has described a pleasant country walk in her journal.
 I want you to invert this and describe an unpleasant country walk.
 You may use the picture below for your inspiration.
 Nothing dramatic is to happen on the walk - you will be marked on your description not for narrative.